nikolay-turpitko/pass2pass/README.md

 which described as an "alternative approach" on the `pass`'s website.

 To have some more fun during this tool development and to sharpen my own skills I added some concurrency to it (not like it's very necessary here).
+Actually, concurrency even cause errors with `gopass` when `gopass` tries to perform `git commit`, so I had to wrap `gopass` invocation with `flock`.

 Because of my particular requirements and for more flexibility, tool supports pre-processing password entry paths with custom external commands/scripts